LAKERS TOGETHER: ‘We can’t wait to meet you.’ One constant is our passion for teaching. Watch a faculty member talk about your learning experience.

 The curriculum is multidisciplinary (includes health administration, health professions, public and nonprofit management, business, and computing science) and consists of a large required core and a choice of concentration.
 Other courses, such as PA 680 - Special Topics in Public and Nonprofit Administration (1 to 3 credits), PA 693 - Research Project (3 or 6 credits), or PA 699 - Directed Readings (3 credits) may be substituted for concentration or core courses with advisor approval.
 The program consists of a total of 48 to 54 credit hours depending on student status.

-There are three concentrations available, one in hospital administration, one in long term care administration and one self-directed concentration for mid-career students.
+There are four concentrations available, one in hospital administration, one in long term care administration, one self-directed concentration for mid-career students, and one concentration in finance.

-Required: Nine credits selected and preapproved by adviser.
+Required: Nine credits selected and preapproved by advisor.

-PA 690 and PA 691 are required for students with less than 3 years of professional experience.
+PA 690 and PA 691 are required for students with fewer than three years of professional experience.
 Early and mid-career students may, based on health care management experience, have one or both internships waived.

 Special topics courses (PA 680) or other graduate-level courses may be substituted for specialization courses with advisor's permission.